-The past couple of financial years, capital investment were dominated bv infrastructure projects linked to especially the Vredebes subsidized housing project.
-The majority of the required bulk infrastructure has been completed and construction of houses and servicing of sites has commenced.
+The past couple of financial years, capital dominated investment was bγ infrastructure projects linked to especially the Vredebes subsidized housing project.
+Most of the required bulk infrastructure has been completed and construction of houses and servicing of sites has commenced.
 No top structures will be constructed in the next two years due to the incapacity of Eskom bulk supply electricity network to Witzenberg as well as a policy change from the National Department of Housing where the focus will be more on serviced sites.
-It was indicated that upgrading of the electricity supply lines would only commenced by 2030.
-With regards to housing, 520 sites at Vredebes was completed with the purpose to accommodate the informal settlement at Nduli which should be upgraded the year after.
+It was indicated that upgrading of the electricity supply lines would only commence by 2030.
+With regards to housing, 520 sites at Vredebes were completed with the purpose to accommodate the informal settlement at Nduli which should be upgraded the year after.
 Major projects mainly include the construction of a storage dam in Tulbagh that will be phased over 2 years, and other network upgrading for water/sanitation and electricity services.

-The construction of a new Material Recovery Facility where solid waste will be recycled will be completed by July 2022 followed by the construction of drop-off points and transfer stations in various towns.
-The upgrading of the Van Breda Bridge in Ceres has commenced and expected to be completed by 2023/24.
+The construction of a new Material Recovery Facility where solid waste will be recycled was completed in 2022 followed by the construction of drop-off points and transfer stations in various towns.
+The upgrading of the Van Breda Bridge in Ceres has commenced and is expected to be completed by 2023/24.

-In terms of the Witzenberg Strategic Map, the bulk of the funding is allocated to the key performance area of Essential Services with the strategic objectives related to the provision of services receiving the majority of capital funding as indicated in the graphs below.
+In terms of the Witzenberg Strategic Map, the bulk of the funding is allocated to the key performance area of Essential Services with the strategic objectives related to the provision of services receiving most of the capital funding as indicated in the graphs below.